solanto/garden/index.md

 ---
-layout: default
+layout: home
+icon: ⛩️
 ---
-# Hi
+# hello, there.

-I'm John Lemmon.
-I'm an umpteen year-old developer and musician from Liverpool, England.
+I'm Andrew.
+I grow some of my thoughts here.

+I'm a civil engineering student at Johns Hopkins, and I can never decide whether I have one too few or one too many hobbies.